open-mmlab/OpenPCDet/README.md

 ## Model Zoo

 ### KITTI 3D Object Detection Baselines
 Selected supported methods are shown in the below table.
-The results are the 3D detection performance of car class on the *val* set of KITTI dataset.
+The results are the 3D detection performance of moderate difficulty on the *val* set of KITTI dataset.
 All models are trained with 8 GTX 1080Ti GPUs and are available for download.

 |                                             | training time | Car | Pedestrian | Cyclist  | download |